Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 When a worker is injured, their claim is filed with the insurance company (or self-insuring employer).
 They pay medical and disability benefits according to a state-approved formula.
-Unless they fall within limited, exempt categories, employers without workers' compensation insurance are subject to penalties.
-Penalties can be in the form of fines, criminal prosecution, and civil liability.
+Unless they fall within limited, exempt categories, employers without workers’ compensation insurance are subject to penalties.
+Penalties can include fines, criminal prosecution, and civil liability.

 Workers’ Compensation: Duties of Employers

-In addition to providing workers' compensation insurance coverage, in most states employers must perform some, if not all, of the following duties:
+In addition to providing workers’ compensation insurance coverage, Most states require employers to perform some, if not all, of these duties:

 - They must post a notice of compliance with workers’ compensation laws in an obvious place at each job site.
 Any disclaimers should also be made available to employees.